kammitama5/kammitama5.github.io/_posts/2020-09-09-Wednesday-September-9th.md

 I think of great writers in my own country, who used the writing of extempo and sobriquets to be someone else; to have an alternate existence in the world within which they existed, where they could be exalted.
 Their writing made them griots in their communities.
-I think of Lord Kitchener, who in spite of this portal, died tragically.
+I think of [Lord Kitchener](https://en.wikipedia.org/wiki/Lord_Kitchener_(calypsonian)), who in spite of this portal, died tragically.
 An immense loss.
 I think of his music and writing that continues to live on.

 ## Six